 This unique identifier is a sequence of numbers or numbers and letters used as a kind of “label” that indicates to systems we, or our partners use, that the data in question (e.g. websites visited and viewed online) relates to the same individual.
 It is used to identify the data without the need to refer to a name or address (for example).

 At the core of our technology is the Adara Recognized Traveler which gathers travel data from our trusted data partners and fuels every product and capability on the Adara Platform.
 Adara Recognized Traveler is broken down into three trusted data sources about the travelers:

 - Interests for products and services; and

-ADARA collects data and aggregates it in a “pseudonymous” way, which means that we are not aiming to identify a person in the “real world”.
+Adara collects data and aggregates it in a “pseudonymous” way, which means that we are not aiming to identify a person in the “real world”.
 The GDPR explicitly recognizes “pseudonymization” as good practice in protecting the interests of individuals, precisely because it makes it hard and sometimes impossible to recognize who users are “in the real world”.
-Personal data, collected by ADARA includes (and is further set out in our Privacy Promise http://adara.com/-/privacy-promise):
+Personal data, collected by Adara includes (and is further set out in our Privacy Promise https://adara.com/-/privacy-promise):

 - cookie identifier;